Skip to main menu Skip to main content Skip to footer content

 Why is Patient Reactivation Important?

 Losing patients is costly for all parties involved and could be prevented through effective patient retention and reactivation.
-Inactive patients provide a well of opportunity not only because they know how your practice functions and the services offered, but that they aren’t nearly as expensive to reactivate as marketing to new patients.
+Lost to follow-up patients provide a well of opportunity not only because they know how your practice functions and the services offered, but that they aren’t nearly as expensive to reactivate as marketing to new patients.
 Studies show that acquiring a new patient is at least five times more expensive than retaining or reactivating an existing one.
-With patient reactivation, your practice no longer needs to waste all its precious time and money marketing for leads that may not turn into loyal customers; instead, some of those resources should be spent reaching inactive patients and nurturing those relationships back to loyal, satisfied customers.
+With patient reactivation, your practice no longer needs to waste all its precious time and money marketing for leads that may not turn into loyal customers; instead, some of those resources should be spent reaching lost to follow-up patients and nurturing those relationships back to loyal, satisfied customers.

 Diagram